 Chains Interrupted created and maintains the “UNited Coalition for Human Trafficking Awareness, Information, Networking and EDucation” Community Coalition.
 This collaborative, community response group includes over 170 individuals, organizations and businesses in Cedar Rapids and along the I-380 area.
 Quarterly meetings on the 4th Tuesday in the months of January, April, July, and October from 11:30 AM to 1:00 PM, provide intentional networking, educational sessions, updates, and identify action steps members can do to fight human trafficking.
 You are welcome to attend!
 Please email Info@ChainsInterrupted.com for more information or to register.

-The Coalition recently helped pass a Cedar Rapids ordinance to license and monitor illicit massage parlors.
+In 2019, the Coalition helped pass a Cedar Rapids ordinance to license and monitor illicit massage parlors.
 This and other efforts help keep illegal activity out of the massage therapy industry and reduce human trafficking.

 The Chains Interrupted school project serves the Grant Wood Area Education Agency.
 We train volunteers to reach out to vulnerable school-age children by visiting schools.
-Our Volunteers warn youth to about the lies, tricks, and deceit that traffickers use to lure them into sexual exploitation.
+Our Volunteers warn youth to about the manipulation and deceit that traffickers use to lure them into sexual exploitation.
 We also seek to reach parents and teachers with this important information.

-As much as 70% of human trafficking takes place in a hotel or motel.
+Some studies have shown up to 70-90% of human trafficking takes place in hotels or motels.
 This highlights the importance of educating staff at these establishments.

 We partnered with the Iowa Network Against Human Trafficking to create a video that trains hotel and motel staff about trafficking.
 It is currently housed on the Department of Public Safety’s website here: https://stophtiowa.org/training-library.
 Staff learns how to recognize the signs of human trafficking, and what to do should they see something.

 A recent study in the Annals of Health Law showed up to 88% of human trafficking survivors say they received care from a medical professional during the time of their captivity, yet very few received help.
 Most medical professionals state they have not received training in the signs of human trafficking, and a plan of action.